Hong Kong Attractions and Activities for All Types of Travelers

 Local Expert Tip: "The spectacle is accompanied by music and narration.
 The English version can be heard at the Avenue of Stars and the promenade outside the Golden Bauhinia Square in Wan Chai on Monday, Wednesday and Friday, or through 103.4FM on radio any night."

-This massive park is the best family hangout in Hong Kong, featuring everything from giant pandas to jellyfish exhibit to cable cars.
+This massive park is the best family hangout in Hong Kong, featuring everything from giant pandas to jellyfish to cable cars.

 - Type: Tours and Excursions